TheThingsNetwork/arduino-device-lib/docs/TheThingsNetwork.md

 ## Method: `getWatchDogTimer`

 Returns the LoRa modem's internal watch-dog timer in `ms`.
 If this time is exceeded, the modem resets.
-If, instead, the readout is unsuccessful, the method returns 0.
+If instead, the readout is unsuccessful, the method returns 0.

 ```c
 uint32_t getWatchDogTimer();